LeilaMoussa/interpreted-pl-env/README.md

     `interpreter.c` is given an .ml file as input, containing a valid ML program, and executes it, thereby simulating a Virtual Machine written in C.
     `code_samples` also contains three sample Machine Language programs:
-      1. Rectangle.ml: This is the low complexity sample program.
+      1. `Rectangle.ml`: This is the low complexity sample program.
 It simply takes length and width as input and outputs the area and parameter of the corresponding rectangle.
-      2. Fibonacci.ml: This is the medium complexity sample program (one loop).
+      2. `Fibonacci.ml`: This is the medium complexity sample program (one loop).
 It prints the Fibonacci sequence until the n-th number, where n is taken as input.
-      3. PrintMultiple.ml: This is the higher complexity sample program (nested loop).
+      3. `PrintMultiple.ml`: This is the higher complexity sample program (nested loop).
 It prints numbers from 1 to n, each as many times as that number.

 - Milestone 2: The second part of the project looks at the opposite end of the sequence, the high-level programming language, or HLPL.
     This milestone consists of the language description: